Preferencing Trainee Pharmacist Programmes

 Preferencing is the process by which you choose and rank the programmes that you are interested in applying for through the Oriel system.

-In 2017 there were a number of applicants who were not offered places because they did not preference enough programmes or only those that were extremely popular.
-There were also applicants that were made offers against preferences they were not 100% happy to undertake.
+In previous years there have been a number of applicants who were not offered places because they did not preference enough programmes or only those that were extremely popular.
+There were also applicants that preferenced places they were not 100% happy to undertake.
 To avoid these preferencing issues, we recommend thinking carefully about the programme content before preferencing; are you happy with the hours?
 Is the commute reasonable/economical?
 These are just a couple of the factors you should be considering.

-IMPORTANT: All programme information can be viewed from 6th June 2018.
-You will be able to actively preference programmes during the preferencing window (8th August 2018 - 31st October 2018).
+IMPORTANT: You will be able to actively preference programmes during the preferencing window (26 July 2023 - 31 October 2023).

-IMPORTANT: The more time you spend researching and thinking about where you would like to undertake your pre-registration training the smarter your preferences choices will be.
+IMPORTANT: The more time you spend researching and thinking about where you would like to undertake your pre-registration training the smarter your preferencing choices will be.

-For further information about preferencing and fill rates from the 2017-18 recruitment, please refer to the National pre-registration pharmacist recruitment evaluation report (Phase 1).
+For further information about preferencing and fill rates from previous recruitments, please refer to the National Foundation Training recruitment website.